Training Fear: How to Teach Your Brain to Stay Calm Under Pressure

 Why Fear Feels So Fast

 The amygdala reacts in milliseconds, triggering the classic fight-or-flight response: racing heart, shallow breath, tunnel vision.
 It’s designed for survival.
 But your rational brain—the prefrontal cortex—comes in a beat later, checking the facts and deciding if that surge of panic is necessary.
-The more you practice managing stress, the faster your cortex can “call off the alarm dog” when it’s barking at shadows.
+The more you practice managing stress, the better your cortex can help regulate threat responses when the alarm is louder than the danger.1

 Training Fear Through Controlled Stress